ISM CARTO Workshop Análisis y visualización de datos ambientales con CARTO

 2. 1.
 Add your first widgets

-• Click on Vertidos layer.
+- Click on

-• On the DATA taba, you will be able to see an overview of all the fields that this layer contains.
+DATAtaba, you will be able to see an overview of all the fields that this layer contains.- Activate the checkbox of

-1. Activate the checkbox of points count.
+- Activate the checkbox of

 This widget is a formula which counts the number of points (vertidos) within the visualization bounding box.
 Try to add a widget which filters rivers by name.